 Private domains differ from public domains (such as yahoo.com and gmail.com) because they are exclusive to users who are, in some way, associated with a business or organization.
 The private domains of most businesses/organizations can be easily identified in email addresses because the domain immediately follows the @ symbol and ends with a domain extension (such as .com, .net, .au, .ca).

 The "private" portion of the domain is often the business/organization name or abbreviation, such as higherlogic, as in email@example.com.

 Private domains often have more complex email-filtering in place in order to mitigate the possibility of breaches by nefarious agents (malware and ransomware).
 Breaches can disrupt service and be very costly to businesses/organizations.

-While white listing increases the likelihood of your messages reaching private domain inboxes, it is not guaranteed.
-You should still use recommended MA Enterprise best practices to ensure that your messages have the greatest chance to reach the recipient and to avoid being classified as spam.
+While using an "allow" list increases the likelihood of your messages reaching private domain inboxes, it is not guaranteed.
+You should still use recommended Communications Enterprise best practices to ensure that your messages have the greatest chance to reach the recipient and to avoid being classified as spam.